A/2025 A1

 The interactive orbit chart above shows the comet's path through the solar system and its position at the given date.
 Green and blue lines are shown perpendicular to the ecliptic plane: Green if the path is above the ecliptic plane, blue if it is below.
 (Left-click and drag to rotate the view; Right-click and drag to move the view; Use scroll wheel to zoom in our out.)

 The light curve chart below shows the estimated development of the comet's magnitude.
-Blue and black dots are visual and photometric CCD observations respectively from COBS or the MPC.
-The gray curve indicates the expected brightness if this object is a comet (11.80 + 5 log[∆] + 5.00 log[r]), whereas the red curve indicates the expected lightcurve for an asteroid (H=11.20; G=.15).
+Blue and black dots are visual and photometric CCD observations from COBS.
+The displayed light curve is calculated under the assumption that the object remains inactive.
+(H=11.20; G=.15).

 The all-sky chart below shows the path of the comet over the same period as the light curve.
 The comet's current position is marked yellow.